Proof of stake: Liquid proof of stake (LPoS)

-In the liquid PoS anyone with a stake can declare themselves a validator, but for the small holders is makes sense to delegate their voting rights instead to larger players in exchange for some benefits (like periodic payouts).
+In the liquid PoS anyone with a stake can declare themselves a validator, but for the small holders it makes sense to delegate their voting rights instead to larger players in exchange for some benefits (like periodic payouts).
 A market is established where the validators compete on the fees, reputation, and other factors.
-Token holders are free to switch their support to anothe validator at any time.
+Token holders are free to switch their support to another validator at any time.
 LPoS is used in Tezos.

 'Stake' definition

 The exact definition of "stake" varies from implementation to implementation.
 For instance, some cryptocurrencies use the concept of "coin age", the product of the number of tokens with the amount of time that a single user has held them, rather than merely the number of tokens, to define a validator's stake.

 Implementations

 The first functioning implementation of a proof-of-stake cryptocurrency was Peercoin, introduced in 2012.
 Other cryptocurrencies, such as Blackcoin, Nxt, Cardano, and Algorand followed.
 However, As of 2017, PoS cryptocurrencies were still not as widely used as proof-of-work cryptocurrencies.

-In September 2022, Ethereum, the world second largest cryptocurrency in 2022, switched from proof of work to a proof of stake consensus mechanism system, after several proposals and some delays.
+In September 2022, Ethereum, the second-largest cryptocurrency, switched from PoW to a PoS consensus mechanism, after several proposals and some delays.